xuebai95/Motion-Transfer-Keypoints-Prediction/README.md

 # Directory Contents:
 The Generated Videos folder contains sample videos for the VoxCeleb dataset that have been generated in reconstruction and transfer mode using a prediction horizon of 12.
+In each video, there are 4 boxes in a row, 1st box represents the soure image, 2nd box represents driving video frames with keypoint, 3rd box represents generated video from FOMM pipeline and 4th box represents generated video from FOMM with keypoints prediction using VRNN.

 The Training_Prediction folder contains the Voxceleb data file and functions related to FOMM inference in the subfolder FOMM and prediction using RNN, VAE and VRNN in the subfolder PREDICTOR.
 The FOMM subfolder files are partially sourced from the original FOMM github: